muerbingsha/Latex/README.md

 Folders named after date are my practice, which means I imitated typeset but has nothing to do with the content.

+This repo is also used for my daily learning blog, with NIPS paper format.

 | Date | Paper |
 |:--:|:--:|
 | 20190117 | BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding